Vectorized/closedsea/README.md

 ```
 Modifier to guard a function and revert if `from` is a blocked operator.

-Can be turned on or off by via `filterEnabled`.
+Can be turned on / off via `filterEnabled`.

-For efficiency, you can use tight variable packing to efficiently store the boolean value for `filterEnabled`.
+For efficiency, you can use tight variable packing to efficiently read / write the boolean value for `filterEnabled`.

 ### `onlyAllowedOperatorApproval`
 ```solidity